dustdustinthewind/IntralismQoLMod/README.md

 ## FAQ
 ### How do I install the mod?
 Click `Code > Download as Zip`.
 Right click Intralism in Steam and select `Manage > Browse Local Files`.
 Go into `Intralism_Data\Managed`.
-Copy the files from the zip and drag them into this folder.
+Copy the .dll files from the zip and paste them into the `Managed` folder.
 If it asks you to replace files say yes.

 ### How do I uninstall the mod?
 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version.